nodejs/node/doc/api/console.markdown

 bypasses any custom `inspect()` function on `obj`.
 An optional *options* object may be passed that alters certain aspects of the formatted string:

-- `showHidden` - if `true` then the object's non-enumerable properties will be shown too.
+- `showHidden` - if `true` then the object's non-enumerable and symbol properties will be shown too.
 Defaults to `false`.

 - `depth` - tells `inspect` how many times to recurse while formatting the object.
 This is useful for inspecting large complicated objects.
 Defaults to